 How to Earn this Credential

 If any of these materials are received by the Board Office outside of LearningBuilder, the staff will evaluate the material through an official file review.
 Official file reviews take place every 2 weeks.
 Once a review is completed, notification of registration status will be verifiable online via LearningBuilder.

 - Documentation of high school graduation, completion of GED, Baccalaureate or advanced degree (Use transcripts as documentation as appropriate)

 - A signed supervision evaluation documenting the supervision process by either a CCS or CS Intern

 - Credential Training Record with 50 hours of academic/didactic management specific training

-- A signed form attesting to the applicant’s commitment to adhere to the Ethical Principles of Conduct of the Board
+- Agreement to adhere to the Ethical Principles of Conduct of the Board

 - A signed statement in accordance with the American Disabilities Act

 - A check or money order in the amount of $250.00 (non-refundable) made payable to NCSAPPB